lehkonev/curryrs/README.md

 # Curryrs

-Curryrs (a play on the name of Haskell Curry, rs for Rust libraries, and it's pronunciation couriers) is a library for providing easy to use bindings between Rust and Haskell Code.
+Curryrs (a play on the name of Haskell Curry, rs for Rust libraries, and its pronunciation couriers) is a library for providing easy to use bindings between Rust and Haskell Code.
 Given the type safety inherent in both languages Curryrs seeks to bridge the gap between the two languages by providing an interface between the two that makes writing FFI code